 Need an Appraiser: If there is real property involved whether it be a single family, condo, business or land, ask the attorney if an appraisal is needed and order one as needed.
-If you do not know of any appraisers, let us know and we will refer a qualified professional to you in your market for free.
+If you do not know of any appraisers, let us know and we will refer a qualified professional to you in your market.
+Our referral service is free.
 If there are interested family members that want to buy or take over the property then it is always a good idea to get a formal appraisal.
 Let us know by filling out the referral form on our website HubAppraisal.com.

 Must sell: If the property is to be sold to pay for debt, then start asking around about a good real estate agent and company.
 Roughly twenty percent of all agents control eighty percent of all the transactions.
 You want a good one that knows about estates.
 If you do not find one or you simply want help - please let us know.
-We can help you research and get a good one in your local market.
-Just fill out the referral form on the website and we will get on it anywhere in the country.
+Again, we can help you research and get a good one in your local market as a free referral service to you anywhere in the country.
+Just fill out the referral form on the website and we will get on it right away.
 This again is a free service to you.